 After ensuring you understand the client and their problem, the next thing to ask about is key metrics of success.

-After you find out what success looks like, ask further probing questions to better understand the client, their business, and any constraints on solving their business problem.
+After you find out what success looks like, ask further probing questions to better understand the client, their business, and any constraints on solving the case.

-Asking these types of questions up front will give you a better context for solving the client’s problem and make it more likely that you will solve the case.
+Asking these types of questions up front will give you a better context for solving the client’s problem and make it more likely that you will solve the case interview.

 You’ll need a framework to make sure your analysis covers all key aspects of the business problem.

-You can use one of the many standard business frameworks we’ve outlined, but top interviewees develop their own framework for analyzing the case.
+You can use one of the many standard Case Interview Frameworks we’ve outlined, but top interviewees develop their own framework for analyzing the case interview question.

 Their frameworks may include pieces of one or more of the standard frameworks but are tailored to the particular business problem they’re discussing.